Thomas Tuchel: Chelsea head coach has 'no problem' staying at club despite Roman Abramovich's plan to sell

 Russian billionaire Abramovich, who has owned Chelsea since 2003 and bankrolled the club on their way to winning 19 major trophies, announced his intention to sell on Wednesday in the wake of Russia's invasion of Ukraine.

-The 55-year-old has already received offers for Chelsea, with Swiss billionaire Hansjorg Wyss and American investor Todd Boehly understood to be two of the parties interested.
+The 55-year-old has already received offers for Chelsea, with Swiss billionaire Hansjorg Wyss and American investor Todd Boehly preparing a bid in a joint consortium, and Turkish businessman Muhsin Bayrak also claiming he has made an offer.

 Tuchel, who was appointed under Abramovich's ownership in January 2021, admits the owner's decision to sell has created "uncertainty", but has no doubts about his own future.